 If business is your passion and you know that you have a killer business idea in mind but not sure how to implement it, studying at HELBUS Summer School is the best way to spend your summer!
 Okay, okay let’s face it, spending your summer studying might not sound that tempting but just wait, we guarantee that after reading this post you will be ready to apply to spend your summer in Helsinki.

 During your summer at Helsinki School of Business, you will participate in academic courses in two subjects: Entrepreneurship and English.
-The classes will be delivered in four lessons per day starting at 10am and ending at 2pm each day, five days a week, leaving you also with many possibilities to enjoy your free time exploring Helsinki and Finland!
+The classes will be delivered in four lessons per day starting at 10am and ending at 2pm each day, five days a week, so you will have many opportunities to explore Helsinki and Finland!

 The course introduces you to the basics of entrepreneurship from identifying a business opportunity to writing a business plan.
 The course is equivalent to 4 ECTS.